kobotoolbox/kobotoolbox-org-v2/README.md

 # kobotoolbox.org

-A simple static Jekyll-powered website for KoBoToolbox.
+A simple static Jekyll-powered website for KoboToolbox.

 ## Development